ioi/icelect/README.md

   - The registrar generates _credentials_ (random strings of sufficient entropy), as many as there are voters.
-  - For each credential, the registrar computes a (cryptographic) hash H1 and then hashes it again to produce H2.
+  - For each credential, the registrar computes two independent cryptographic hases H1 and H2.
   - H2 hashes are given to the server operator.
   - H1 hashes are kept by the registrar.
   - The registrar hands out credentials to voters at random.